 Supporting children to develop communication, confidence and wellbeing

-Increasing numbers of children are starting school life with communication problems.
-The evidence gathered by the Communication Trust suggests that as many as 50% of children in areas of disadvantage have speech and language skills that are significantly less developed than those of other children of the same age.
+Increasing numbers of children are starting school life with communication difficulties.
+10% of children and young people in the UK, a total of 1.4 million, have a speech, language, and communication need (SLCN).
+However in areas of disadvantage this figure increases, with up to 50% of children starting school speech and language skills that are significantly less developed than those of other children of the same age.

 In Speech Bubbles sessions drama practitioners and school staff create a safe and playful space for children in KS1 to develop their communication skills.
 A story drama approach places the child at the centre of the activity, and they become at different times, author, performer and audience.
 Our Theory of Change illustrates the outcomes Speech Bubbles leads to.

-Speech Bubbles was developed in partnership with the Southwark Pupil Development Centres in 2009 and is now available to primary schools across Southwark, Lewisham, Lambeth and Greenwich with London Bubble and in Hackney, Tower Hamlets, Enfield, Oldham, Rochdale and Manchester with our partner organisations.
+Speech Bubbles was developed in partnership with the Southwark Pupil Development Centres in 2009 and is now available to primary schools across Southwark, Lewisham, Lambeth and Greenwich with London Bubble and in Hackney, Tower Hamlets, Haringey, Tunbridge Wells, Oldham, Rochdale and Manchester with our partner organisations.

-In 2016/17 Speech Bubbles sessions will be happening in the following Southwark Schools: Beormund, St Georges Cathedral, Grange, Haymerle, Alfred Salter, St John’s (Walworth), Oliver Goldsmith and Charlotte Sharman.
+In 2018/19 Speech Bubbles sessions will be happening in the following Southwark primary schools: St James C of E, Albion, Grange, Haymerle, John Donne, Harris Peckham Park and Galleywall.

-If you are interested in this programme of work please contact email@example.com or call Adam on 020 7237 4434.
+If you are interested in this programme of work please contact firstname.lastname@example.org or call Amelia on 020 7237 4434.

-We are grateful to for supporting Speech Bubbles
+We are grateful to the for supporting Speech Bubbles